danielkocurek/danielkocurek/README.md

 - 🌱 +3 years of experience in Solidity and Web3JS.
 - 🌱 +6 years of experiecne in React and NodeJs
+- 🌱 +8 years of experiecne in HTML, CSS, PHP